meetulr/Recurrence-Plan/README.md

 ## What do we need?
 1. The functionality to create recurring events.
-2. The functionality to have custom recurrence patterns, like top calendar apps out there.
+2. The functionality to have custom recurrence patterns, like the top calendar apps out there.
 3. The functionality to update and delete:
     - a single instance.
     - this and following instances.
-    - all instances.
-      following a recurrence pattern.
+    - all instances, that are following a recurrence pattern.
 5. A way to track the historical records of a recurring event.

 ## Solution: